quartzjer/pennybank/spec.md

 * Bob->Alice return signed PB
 * Alice broadcasts funding of PB
 * Bob verifies funding, value is now locked in the PB
-* over time PB is re-balacnced with new signatures, either can broadcast it and freeze it at that point locking the balances in place
+* over time PB is re-balanced with new signatures, either can broadcast it and freeze it at that point locking the balances in place

 #### Penny Bankers